chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/composite-component.md

 In our case, we want our `TaskList` to render any pinned tasks **before** unpinned tasks that it is passed in the `tasks` prop.
 Although we have a story (`WithPinnedTasks`) to test this exact scenario; it can be ambiguous to a human reviewer that if the component **stops** ordering the tasks like this, it is a bug.
 It certainly won’t scream **“Wrong!”** to the casual eye.

 So, to avoid this problem, we can use Jest to render the story to the DOM and run some DOM querying code to verify salient features of the output.
+The nice thing about the story format is that we can simply import the story in our tests, and render it there!

 Create a test file called `src/components/TaskList.spec.js`.
 Here we’ll build out our tests that make assertions about the output.